starbuck10/JCoffie/_pages/about.md

 ## About Me

-Joshua is a first-year PhD student at the Emergent Nanomaterials Lab at the ATLAS Institute at CU Boulder.
-He works on designing and researching nano-particle tattoo pigments that can be used as injectable biosensors and devices.
-Currently, he's developing an invisible, permanent sunscreen in the lab that can be applied to a person’s skin, an invisible tattoo, if you will, that he hopes will be used to prevent non-melanoma skin cancer.
+Joshua is a first-year PhD student at the <a href="https://www.emergentnanomaterials.com">Emergent Nanomaterials Lab</a> at the <a href="https://www.colorado.edu/atlas/joshua-coffie">ATLAS Institute</a> at Cthe University of Colorado - Boulder.
+He researches and designs nano-particles and tattoo pigments that can be used as injectable biosensors and devices.
+Currently, he's developing an invisible, tattooable, permanent sunscreen that can be used to prevent non-melanoma skin cancer.

 Joshua has a master's degree in Creative Technology and Design, with a focus on social impact, from the same institution.